ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_custom/Convert_letters_on-the-fly.md

 ## To convert TrueType letters on-the-fly...

-1Right-click the Lettering icon to access object properties.
+1. Right-click the Lettering icon to access object properties.

 ![lettering_custom00002.png](assets/lettering_custom00002.png)

-2Select a TrueType font from the droplist.
+2. Select a TrueType font from the droplist.

-3Enter the text you want to embroider.
+3. Enter the text you want to embroider.

-4Optionally, click TTF Conversion to adjust conversion settings.
+4. Optionally, click TTF Conversion to adjust conversion settings.
 Whenever you choose a TrueType font in the Object Properties docker, calculated settings are used by default.
 As always, conversion settings can be further refined by the user.

 ![ConversionSettings.png](assets/ConversionSettings.png)

-5Click OK to return to the Object Properties > Special > Lettering docker.
+5. Click OK to return to the Object Properties > Special > Lettering docker.

-6Select a baseline, adjust letter height and spacings, and click Create Text.
+6. Select a baseline, adjust letter height and spacings, and click Create Text.

-7Click an insertion point to create text on-screen.
+7. Click an insertion point to create text on-screen.

 ## Related topics...